Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

-After gaining training and experience at the Center, interns have gone on to positions with the Arias Foundation, the Institute for Policy Studies, RESULTS, Micro Credit Summit, Congress, Peace Corps and other non-governmental organizations, government and business.
-The Center intends to prepare interns to work on behalf of human rights and democratic values in foreign policy, whether in a career or as an informed citizen and voter.
+Former interns have gone on to positions with Peace Brigades International, the Institute for Policy Studies, the Washington Office on Latin America, Human Rights First, Congress, Peace Corps, as well as other organizations.
+CIP prepares interns to work on behalf of human rights and democratic values in foreign policy, whether in a career or as an informed citizen and voter.

 Required: